Shaquille O'Neal & More Lakers Legends Honor Kobe Bryant at Memorial

 Kevork Djansezian/Getty Images

-All of the proceeds from the celebration of life ticket sales were donated to the Mamba and Mambacita Sports Foundation.
-According to the website, the organization "exists to further Kobe and Gianna Bryant's legacy through charitable endeavors in sports."
+All of the proceeds from the celebration of life ticket sales were donated to the Mamba and Mambacita Sports Foundation, which "exists to further Kobe and Gianna Bryant's legacy through charitable endeavors in sports."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.